xt0fer/smog/README.md

 # smog
 Simple Machine (Objects) in Go

+_End of January 2024_, and I am back to Go.

 _well, it *was* in go, until today when I decided to do the whole thing in Swift 5.7+_ But like many projects, once named,

 [SOM (Simple Object Machine)](http://som-st.github.io) is 20-yr plus project for a simple OOP language and interpreter.